StackVista/stackstate-docs/use/events/manage-event-handlers.md

 ## Configured event handlers

-All event handlers configured for the view are listed in the StackState UI right panel **View summary** tab under **Event handlers**.
+The StackState UI right panel **View summary** tab **Event handlers** section lists all event handlers configured for a view.
 You can add, edit and remove event handlers from here.
-Expand an event handler to see its configured settings.
+Expand an event handler to see the configured settings.

 The badge on the right next to the **Event handlers** section heading shows the number of event handlers configured for the view.